dragonflydb/documentation/docs/managing-dragonfly/acl.md

 ACL SETUSER John ON +@FAST
 ```

 Updates the permissions of user `John` and grants him the ability to run any command in the group `FAST`.
-Revoking this,
-is straighforward:
+Revoking this, is straightforward:

 ```
 ACL SETUSER John -@FAST